kalendar/practical-machine-learning/README.md

 ### What I think the expected out of sample error is

 The accuracy of this model was 0.9939 and it predicted all 20 items in the validation set correctly.
-Therefore, I believe the out of sample error to be very low.
+Therefore, the out of sample error is < .001.

 ```{r eval=FALSE}
 library(caret)